Funding The Way Colorado Plays

 COLORADO PARKS AND WILDLIFE

 Colorado Parks and Wildlife receives 10 percent of Lottery proceeds.
 Colorado’s 42 state parks use Lottery money for trail construction and maintenance, land acquisition, equipment and facility purchases and maintenance of state parks facilities.
 Lottery funding improves the state park experience for more than 12 million annual visitors.
-The Lottery distributed approximately $13 million in FY15 to Colorado Parks & Wildlife.
+The Lottery distributed approximately $14.3 million in FY16 to Colorado Parks & Wildlife.

 DIVISION OF PUBLIC SCHOOL CAPITAL CONSTRUCTION ASSISTANCE – BUILDING EXCELLENT SCHOOLS TODAY (BEST)

 Any proceeds money beyond the GOCO cap is directed to the Colorado Department of Education’s Public School Capital Construction Assistance Fund.
-In FY15, $1.9 million was distributed to improve conditions at some of Colorado’s under-funded schools.
+In FY16, more than $8 million in Lottery proceeds was contributed to BEST, improving conditions at some of Colorado’s under-funded schools.